 The driving force behind Swiftlane’s inception was to develop a privacy-oriented approach to the use of biometrics and face recognition.
 Our goal is to provide a trusted, reliable identity provider for enabling positive applications of biometrics, while limiting access to this data to malicious actors.

 Swiflane’s vision is to promote the positive use of technology by building our foundation on privacy and security.
 As such, our practices are the core of the company and integrated into everything we do:

-- Swiftlane does not participate in mass surveillance.
-We specifically provide access control applications.
-Think of it as Face ID from Apple, but for building door access.
+- Swiftlane does not participate in mass surveillance – Swiftlane is an access control application.
+Think of it as Face ID from Apple but for building door access.